maxh/maxheinritz.com/_posts/2024-12-31-favorite-quotes-from-jane-eyre.md

 ### On masculine and feminine polarity

 Jane is feminine yet strong-willed.
-There is a tension within her between pursuing independence vs submitting herself.
+There is a tension within her between independence and submission.
 She calls her lover her "master", and she's naturally drawn to his command:

 >Mr. Rochester had such a direct way of giving orders, it seemed a matter of course to obey him promptly.

-And this spirit reveals itself in relation to her cousin Diana as well:
+And this inclination reveals itself in relation to her cousin Diana as well:

 >It was my nature to feel pleasure in yielding to an authority supported like hers, and to bend, where my conscience and self-respect permitted, to an active will.

-I find such nuanced duality is more common than discussed in public discourse.
+I find many modern women (and some men) navigate the same duality.

 ### As a window into earlier iteration of human society

 What has changed?
 The outward markers of social class, the prominence of religion, the freedoms afforded to women.
 What has not?
-Sharp divisions between classes, our experience of beauty in others and the natural world, the mistreatment of mentally ill, power dynamics in social relationships, what it's like to be human.
+Sharp divisions between classes, our experience of beauty in others and the natural world, the mistreatment of mentally ill, power dynamics in social relationships, what it's like to be alive.

 ### As innovation

-Some art from the past we have to be reminded to appreciate: it was innovative at the time, but doesn’t seem that original now because it’s been copied so much.
+We have to be told how to appreciate how to some art from the past: it was innovative at the time, but doesn’t seem particularly special to modern eyes because it’s been copied so much.
 Seinfeld comes to mind.
 But this novel needs no such qualification.
 It’s strikingly original and resonant nearly 200 years after publication.